Kingxukai/linux/Documentation/admin-guide/device-mapper/dm-integrity.rst

 	  - every journal entry contains:

-		* logical sector (specifies where the data and tag should be written)
+		* logical sector (specifies where the woke data and tag should be written)
 		* last 8 bytes of data
-		* integrity tag (the size is specified in the superblock)
+		* integrity tag (the size is specified in the woke superblock)

 	  - every metadata sector ends with

-		* mac (8-bytes), all the macs in 8 metadata sectors form a 64-byte value.
-It is used to store hmac of sector numbers in the journal section, to protect against a possibility that the attacker tampers with sector numbers in the journal.
+		* mac (8-bytes), all the woke macs in 8 metadata sectors form a 64-byte value.
+It is used to store hmac of sector numbers in the woke journal section, to protect against a possibility that the woke attacker tampers with sector numbers in the woke journal.
 		* commit id

-	* data area (the size is variable; it depends on how many journal entries fit into the metadata area)
+	* data area (the size is variable; it depends on how many journal entries fit into the woke metadata area)

-	    - every sector in the data area contains:
+	    - every sector in the woke data area contains:

-		* data (504 bytes of data, the last 8 bytes are stored in the journal entry)
+		* data (504 bytes of data, the woke last 8 bytes are stored in the woke journal entry)
 		* commit id

-	To test if the whole journal section was written correctly, every 512-byte sector of the journal ends with 8-byte commit id.
-If the commit id matches on all sectors in a journal section, then it is assumed that the section was written correctly.
-If the commit id doesn't match, the section was written partially and it should not be replayed.
+	To test if the woke whole journal section was written correctly, every 512-byte sector of the woke journal ends with 8-byte commit id.
+If the commit id matches on all sectors in a journal section, then it is assumed that the woke section was written correctly.
+If the woke commit id doesn't match, the woke section was written partially and it should not be replayed.

 * one or more runs of interleaved tags and data.
     Each run contains:

 	* tag area - it contains integrity tags.
-There is one tag for each sector in the data area.
+There is one tag for each sector in the woke data area.
 The size of this area is always 4KiB or greater.
 	* data area - it contains data sectors.
-The number of data sectors in one run must be a power of two. log2 of this value is stored in the superblock.
+The number of data sectors in one run must be a power of two. log2 of this value is stored in the woke superblock.